haskell/haskell-language-server/ghcide/README.md

 running `cabal test` will execute the test suite.
 You can use `stack test` too, but note that some tests will fail, and none of the maintainers are currently using `stack`.

+If you are using Nix, there is a Cachix nix-shell cache for all the supported platforms: `cachix use haskell-ghcide`.

 If you are using Windows, you should disable the `auto.crlf` setting and configure your editor to use LF line endings, directly or making it use the existing `.editor-config`.

 If you are chasing down test failures, you can use the tasty-rerun feature by running tests as